Welcome back to the Rush Limbaugh Program here on the EIB Network.

 Okay, what's up?

-Um basically when there was a civil war going on in Lebanon, I'm I'm from Arab descent, and well, my aunt when my uncle passed away in Lebanon, and we have to bring over my aunt, my cousins, uh, my dad and my aunts and uncles and everybody else have to put in other 40 to 50,000 in her name to uh basically sponsor her so when she comes here to the states that she's not a welfare of the state.
+Basically, when there was a civil war going on in Lebanon, I'm from Arab descent, and when my uncle passed away in Lebanon, and we had to bring over my cousins, my dad and my aunts and uncles and everybody else had to put in other 40 to 50,000 in her name to basically sponsor her so when she comes here to the states that she's not a welfare of the state.

 And basically when she came here, she couldn't apply for any social services.